 A Raleigh native, I graduated from N.C.
 State University in 2005 with a BS in computer science.
 From there, I took a sojourn through various philosophy and logic programs (receiving an M.S. from CMU's Department of Philosophy, currently A.B.D.) which put me directly in contact with inductive logic, statistics, and machine learning.
 I left CMU in 2013 to join Distil's team as their first (and currently senior) data scientist.
 The leap from doing blackboard mathematics and proofs back to coding, fire-drills, and harsh deadlines (especially in a Hadoop ecosystem) was a jarring though incredibly enriching one.
 Today I'm glad to say that I am involved with Distil in developing cutting edge bot detection using machine learning and behavioral modeling.
 I have always enjoyed applied math and statistics, but I have to say that in dealing with Distil's large data set, I have found a real aesthetic appreciation for working with big data specifically; not just the sheer volume of what's being accomplished, but the small volume of people who are capable of doing it at all.

-Intro to the DC Data Community
+Break Into the DC Data Community

 Join General Assembly for a free orientation to the DC Data Science community.